diversen/pebble-framework/README.md

 # pebble-framework

-A simple and small php framework / library.
+A small framework and library for creating PHP applications.

 # Documentation